rachitkakkar/RachitTracer/README.md

 # RachitTracer
 Utilizing WebGL and shaders to implement raytracing!
+The implementation follows Pete Shirley's "Ray Tracing in One Weekend", but instead of C++, it is done in a fragment shader for a flat WebGL quad.
+This allows the code to run faster than a CPU implementation, but the shader language is very basic and lacks the features of a modern, higher-level language.
+It does have a robust Vector3 type, allowing me to skip all the work of implementing one by myself.